AusDTO/dta-website/_posts/2018-02-01-new-strategy-for-cloud.md

 - Faster service delivery.
 By using cloud we don’t have to wait for someone to build and install a new service or hardware.
 Instead the cloud is ready to go when we need it.
 - Paying only for what we use.
 We can buy what we need when we need it and don’t have to pay for managing hardware when it's inactive.
 - Easy maintenance.
-In cloud the provider has the staff who do all the management tasks on our behalf.
+With cloud services the provider has the staff who do all the management tasks on our behalf.
 They update and maintain the cloud environment and give us access to up to date technology.
 - Flexibility.
 It’s easier to try new things when you don’t have a large upfront investment in technology platforms.
 - Focussing on people, not technology.
 With a provider managing the hardware and the ability to automate certain functions, we have more time to improve services and focus on user needs.

-Each government agency will choose the right service for them depending on how it adds value, meets needs, and delivers the outcome.
-Also recognising in some cases that may not be cloud.
+Each government agency will choose the right service for them depending on how it adds value and delivers the outcome they need &mdash; recognising that in some cases that may not be cloud.

 ## What does the strategy recommend?